 Breastfeeding Welcomed Here Business Pledge

-Citing benefits for mothers, babies and the broader community, the Knox County Health Department is encouraging businesses to sign the Breastfeeding Welcomed Here pledge.
+Due to the benefits of breastfeeding for mothers, babies and the broader community, the Knox County Health Department is encouraging businesses to sign the Breastfeeding Welcomed Here pledge.
 Tennessee law protects a mother’s right to breastfeed in any location, public or private, where she and her child are otherwise allowed to be.
-The pledge recognizes organizations who commit to training staff about being welcoming breastfeeding mothers and providing a welcoming environment for them.
+The pledge recognizes organizations who commit to training staff about welcoming breastfeeding mothers and providing a breastfeeding-friendly environment to employees and guests.
 Click here to learn more.

 Breastfeeding Support Group

-For more information about the group, contact Robin Penegar, WIC Breastfeeding Coordinator, at 865-215-5060.
+For more information about the group, click here or you can contact Robin Penegar, WIC Breastfeeding Coordinator, at 865-215-5060.